paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-042-employment-and-training-of-veterans.md

 (3) Any job training program assisted under the Economic Opportunity Act of 1964.

-(4) Any employment or training program carried out under title I of the Workforce Investment Act of 1998 ([29 U.S.C.
-2801](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section2801&num=0&edition=prelim) et seq.).
+(4) Any employment or training program carried out under title I of the Workforce Innovation and Opportunity Act.

 (5) Any other employment or training (or related) program financed in whole or in part with Federal funds.